JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 pull directly from language used here.
 Only submit comments that represent your views; see [guide notice instructions](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-18-134.html)

+P.S.
+If you like, include a link to this repo in your submitted comments so NIH can see updates: https://github.com/JasonJWilliamsNY/2018_nih_datascience_rfi

 ## How to contribute